Icinga/icingaweb2-module-training/doc/extending-icinga-web-2.md

 No problem.
 Of course, it doesn't hurt to know the basics of web development.
 This way or the other - Icinga Web allows you to write your own modules with our without in-depth PHP/HTML/CSS knowledge.

-# Preparation

-As a little warm up for our notebooks, we'll start off with [installing Icinga Web](https://icinga.com/docs/icinga-web/latest/doc/02-Installation/).

-Before we get that ball rolling, we will begin with a little introduction!

-## Overview of the training

-* Overview of Icinga Web
-* Creating your own module
-  * Own CLI commands
-  * Working with parameters
-  * Colors and other tricks
-* Extending the web frontend
-  * Own images
-  * Own stylesheets
-  * Extending the menu
-  * Providing dashboards
-* Working with data
-  * Providing data
-  * Bundle code in libraries
-  * Working with parameters
-  * Tips for work routines
-* Configuration
-* Translations
-* Integration in third-party software
-* Concluding remarks

 ## Icinga Web Architecture

 During the development of Icinga Web, we built on three pillars: